tmandal/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][test_image_results]

+The "Speed limit (60km/h)" sign is misclassified as "Vehicles over 3.5 metric tons prohibited".
+The model appears to have found red circle that is common to these two signs but could not finally distinguish the digits inside.
+The "Speed limit (20km/h) " sign is correctly predicted by the model.
+The model assigns this correct label a softmax probability of 0.65 and the second label ("Speed limit (20km/h) ") a probability of 0.15.
+Since these two signs are close enough (diffing by a digit), this is expected.
+The other traffic signs are correctly classified by the model with very high softmax probability.

 The model is able to correctly guess 7 of the 8 traffic signs, which gives an accuracy of 87.5%.
 This is less than 94.3% accuracy observed in test dataset.
 Since this new testset hand-picked from web is very small, its accuracy can be lower than observed accuracy in a much larger testset.